Register Today: September 2025 Total Pharmacy® Solutions Summit

 Dani Markus, PharmD, principal product manager at Outcomes, will host another general session titled “Powering Patient Engagement Through Access, Education, and the Pharmacy Experience,” focusing on how the Outcomes Clinical Platform is driving innovation, enhancing patient engagement, and empowering pharmacies through advanced clinical capabilities.

-Rounding out the final 2 general sessions of the event, representatives from Cardinal Health and Milken Institute will be discussing ways to “unlock hidden profits” as well as expand pharmacy services in chronic disease, mental health, and reproductive care.
+Rounding out the final 2 general sessions of the event, representatives from Cardinal Health and the Milken Institute will discuss ways to “unlock hidden profits” and expand pharmacy services in chronic disease, mental health, and reproductive care.

 “The pharmacy landscape continues to change,” concluded Cardinal Health regarding the insights this fall’s summit will offer.
 “The Total Pharmacy Solutions Summit is a great opportunity to gain insights to help pharmacists and pharmacies better navigate these changes, position themselves for success, and deliver value to their patients.”